 So whether you’re a teacher who has already left the profession, or are looking for a way to supplement your income, I hope you find potential in these gigs.

-This is the option I went with, and I absolutely love it.
 Freelance writing allows me to break down big ideas and convert them into tiny parts.
 It lets me infuse my love for language into the content I create.
+If you’re wondering what freelance writing is and how it works, here’s a post that’ll help explain it better:

 Why Freelance Writing Is a Good Side Hustle for Teachers